Quantifier Elimination and Craig Interpolation, Quantitatively: Piecewise Linear Quantities

 Finally, given $\psa\in\PS$, the \emph{semantics} $\sem{\psa}{\eaxa} \in \ExtQQ$ of $\eaxa$ under $\psa$ is defined as

 \begin{definition}[Boolean Expressions] \emph{Boolean expressions} $\bxa$ in the set $\Bool$ adhere to the following grammar, where $\eaxa\in\ExtLinAX$:

-\end{definition} The Boolean constants $\true,\false$ and the Boolean connectives $\lor$ and $\bimplies$ are syntactic sugar.
+\end{definition} The Boolean constants $\true,\false$ and the Boolean connective $\bimplies$ are syntactic sugar.
 We assume that $\lnot$ binds stronger than $\land$ binds stronger than $\lor$, and we use parentheses to resolve ambiguities.
 The set $\FVars{\bxa}$ of (necessarily free) variables in $\bxa$ is defined as usual.
 Given a valuation $\psa$, we write $\psa \models \bxa$ if $\psa$ satisfies $\bxa$ and $\psa \not\models \bxa$ otherwise, which is defined in the standard way.
-Finally, if $\psa\not\models\bxa$ for all $\psa\in\PS$, then we say that $\bxa$ is \emph{unsatisfiable}\footnote{Unsatisfiability of Boolean expressions is decidable by SMT solving over linear rational arithmetic (LRA) as is implemented, e.g., by the solver $\toolzt$ \cite{z3}.}.
+Finally, if $\psa\not\models\bxa$ for all $\psa\in\PS$, then we say that $\bxa$ is \emph{unsatisfiable}\footnote{Unsatisfiability of Boolean expressions is decidable by SMT solving over linear rational arithmetic (LRA) as is implemented, e.g., by the solver $\toolzt$ \cite{z3}.}. \begin{definition}[Piecewise Linear Quantities (adapted from \cite{DBLP:journals/pacmpl/BatzKKM21,DBLP:conf/sas/KatoenMMM10})] The set $\LQ$ of \emph{(piecewise linear) quantities} consists of all expressions